qgp9/Vuetalisk/README.md

 # Vuetalisk

-Vuetalisk is a Static Site Generator based on `Static API` for  Vue with Jekyll like structure and markdown posts.
+Vuetalisk is a Plugin based API first Static Site Generator based on `Static API` for  Vue with Jekyll like structure and markdown posts.

 **IMORTANT This is still very early version**